 As I read this morning about the Business Roundtable changing this fundamental principle, I was really glad to see it.
 It’s about time.
 Several hundred influential CEOs got together and agreed to revise priorities.
 The next quarter’s profits — which maximizes short-term share price — are no longer the supreme goal and top priority.
-Here’s the story:.
+Here’s the story: America’s CEOs just made a significant, if mainly symbolic, change.

 They changed this because it makes good sense.
 The world is smaller, information is spread wider, and as technology marches on, so too with transparency.
 Like it or not, corporations face steadily more responsibility for their impact on their employees, their customers, and the world.
 People care about labor conditions and exploitation.
 They care about environmental disasters and the risks involved.
 Bad citizenship is bad business.
 Buyers and the general public find out about short-sighted and selfish share-price-driven decisions and the corporations suffer.